starkjiang/TrAC-TFM-Tutorial/README.md

 **Note: some examples in these notebook are adapted from [AutoGluon](https://auto.gluon.ai/stable/index.html)** We also introduce a couple TFMs developed by the AutoGluon team.

+**TFMs do not need training, but even zero-shot predictions require enough compute for in-context learning.**
+**Hence, it would be good to have GPU.
+Google Colab may be a good option for running experiments.
+All code bases have been tested there.**